Benin: Government and politics

 Benin's politics take place in a framework of a presidential representative democratic republic in which the President of Benin is both head of state and head of government, within a multi-party system.
 Executive power is exercised by the government.
-Legislative power is vested in the government and the legislature.
-The judiciary is officially independent of the executive and the legislature, while in practice its independence has been gradually hollowed out by Talon, and the Constitutional Court is headed by his former personal lawyer.
-The political system is derived from the 1990 Constitution of Benin and the subsequent transition to democracy in 1991.
+Legislative power is vested in the government and the legislature being a bicameral parliament.
+The judiciary is officially independent of the executive and the legislature, while in practice its independence has been gradually hollowed out by former president Talon.
+The political system is derived from the 1990 Constitution of Benin and the subsequent transition to democracy in 1991 with its latest amendment in 2025.

 It was ranked 18th out of 52 African countries and scored best in the categories of Safety & Rule of Law and Participation & Human Rights.
 In its 2007 Worldwide Press Freedom Index, Reporters Without Borders ranked Benin 53rd out of 169 countries.
 That place had fallen to 78th by 2016, when Talon took office, and has fallen further to 113th.
 Benin has been rated equal-88th out of 159 countries in a 2005 analysis of police, business, and political corruption.

-Its democratic system "has eroded" since President Talon took office.
-In 2018, his government introduced new rules for fielding candidates and raised the cost of registering.
-The electoral commission, packed with Talon's allies, barred all opposition parties from the parliamentary election in 2019, resulting in a parliament made up entirely of supporters of Talon.
-That parliament subsequently changed election laws such that presidential candidates need to have the approval of at least 10% of Benin's MPs and mayors.
-As parliament and most mayors' offices are controlled by Talon, he has control over who can run for president.
-These changes have drawn condemnation from international observers and led to the United States government partially terminating development assistance to the country.
+On 7 December 2025, a group of soldiers in Benin appeared on state television claiming they had overthrown Patrice Talon, dissolved the government, and installed a new ruling body they called the Military Committee for Refoundation.
+However, the government and loyalist forces quickly pushed back.
+The interior minister said the coup attempt had been foiled by forces loyal to the constitutional government, and public life was urged to continue normally.
+The regional body ECOWAS, at the request of President Talon, called for the immediate deployment of ECOWAS standby troops to suppress any further uprisings and fully reestablish control over Cotonou with Nigeria deploying fighter jets over Cotonou and also sending its land forces into Benin.

+Presidential elections were held in Benin on 12 April 2026, following the 11 January parliamentary elections conducted in accordance with the national electoral code.
+President Patrice Talon, serving his second and final constitutional term, had maintained that he would not seek a constitutional amendment to pursue re-election.
+The contest, which international observers characterized as neither free nor fair, resulted in a landslide victory for Finance Minister Romuald Wadagni, who officially secured more than 94% of the vote.
+No credible opposition candidate was allowed to be on the ballot, and the primary opposition party, the Democrats, failed to field a candidate.